Queers Read This

-"Queers Read This" (also stylized "QUEERS READ THIS!") is an essay about queer identity.
-The polemic was originally circulated by members of Queer Nation as a pamphlet at the June 1990 New York Gay Pride Parade.
-It characterizes queerness as a community based on social situation and action, in contrast to gay and lesbian identity which are considered to be based on "natural" or inherent characteristics, and suggests that to be queer is to constantly fight against oppression.
+"Queers Read This" (also stylized "QUEERS READ THIS!" and known by one of its components, "I Hate Straights") is an anonymously written essay about queer identity.
+It was originally circulated by members of the Anonymous Queers collective as a broadsheet at the June 1990 New York Gay Pride Parade, and is generally understood as the group's manifesto.

+The essay characterizes queerness as being based on social situation and action, in contrast to gay and lesbian identity which are considered to be based on "natural" or inherent characteristics.
+Across multiple sections which use various voices and tones, it lays out a rationale for the reappropriation of the term queer and suggests that to be queer is to constantly fight against oppression.

-Many of the concepts initially articulated in "Queers Read This" were later elaborated on by scholars of queer theory.
+"Queers Read This" is regarded as one of the earliest articulations of queer activism and queer theory, with queer theory later expanding upon many concepts discussed in the essay.
+However, some scholars opined it criticizes heterosexuality rather than heteronormativity.

 Background

 The term queer was initially used as a pejorative against LGBT people.
 In the late 1980s, the term began to be reappropriated by activists.
 This reappropriation, especially popular among people of color, was associated with radical politics and rejection of liberal conservatism in the LGBT community.

 The period during which "Queers Read This" was written was characterized by heterosexism and homophobia, the HIV/AIDS epidemic in the United States, and frequent discriminatory violence on the basis of sexual orientation and gender expression.
 By early April of 1990, instances of violence against LGBT people had increased 122 percent from the start of the same year, prompting the creation of direct action group Queer Nation by members of ACT UP.

+The evolution of queerness as a concept in the early 1990s was shaped by this context.
+It was often associated with a sense of anger and a rejection of existing societal structures.

 Publication

 It is unclear who wrote "Queers Read This".
 The byline on the original essay reads "published anonymously by queers", and Queer Nation did not explicitly claim responsibility for the piece; it was controversial within the group as some interpreted it as advocating queer separatism or anti-heterosexual sentiment.
-However, the essay was generally attributed to Queer Nation and understood as an explanation of the group's purpose.
+However, the essay was generally attributed to Queer Nation and understood as a manifesto.

-Members of Queer Nation first circulated "Queers Read This" in pamphlet form at the June 1990 New York Gay Pride Parade.
-Roughly 15,000 copies of the essay were distributed by a group marching with the ACT UP contingent in the parade.
+Members of Anonymous Queers first circulated "Queers Read This" in broadsheet form at the June 1990 New York Gay Pride Parade.
+Each pamphlet was a single sheet of standard-sized newsprint, printed on both sides and folded in half to create four pages.
+Title text on the front of the pamphlet read "Queers Read This", while similar text on the back said "I Hate Straights".
+Roughly 15,000 copies of the essay were distributed by Queer Nation members marching with the ACT UP contingent in the parade.
+It was subsequently distributed from individual to individual through photocopies, fax, and mail.